pyronome/documentation/docs/latest/en/docs/legal-user-agreement.md

 ## 12. Termination

 12.1.
-The duration of this contract starts from the activation date and expires according to the USER's subscription plan.
+The duration of this Agreement starts from the activation date and expires according to the USER's subscription plan.
 As soon as this contract expires, its validity will expire, and PYRONOME will partially or wholly end the USER's ability to access and use the software unless the USER renews its subscription or subscribes to a new subscription plan by that time.

 12.2.
 Notwithstanding the foregoing, PYRONOME may immediately terminate or suspend USER's access and use of the Software, or terminate USER's account and this agreement if USER: